remcohaszing/eslint-config-remcohaszing/README.md

 trim_trailing_whitespace = true
 ```

-And create a `.prettierrc.yaml` with the following content.:
+And create a `.prettierrc.yaml` with the following content:

 ```yaml
 proseWrap: always